henrik/thepugautomatic.com-eleventy/src/site/posts/2023-02-23-passing-arguments-to-osascript-in-raycast-script-commands.md

 end
 ```

-I'll let the post stand – it can still be useful for doing bits of AppleScript inside a shell script.
+I'll let the post stand – it is still useful for doing bits of AppleScript inside a shell script.